Tokenomics Design: Tokenomics Model Guide

 Tokenomics has been a critical element of crypto projects since the introduction of Bitcoin’s whitepaper, and it is often baked into the token’s smart contract during the development phase.

-Tokenomics includes various aspects such as token supply, utility, and underlying technology.
+Tokenomics includes various aspects such as token demand and supply, utility, and underlying technology.
 The token supply refers to the total number of tokens that will be created and how they will be distributed among different stakeholders.
+It is important to distinguish between maximum token supply and circulating supply, as the circulating supply, representing the number of tokens openly circulating in the crypto market, significantly impacts market capitalization and token valuation.
+Limited supply can drive token demand and price, while excessive supply may lead to price devaluation.

 Anatomy of a perfect tokenomics design